yxh1020/text-generation/README.md

 #### `text_generation_word_train.ipynb` ####
 It is used for data preparation, and data modeling.
 It outputs a language model for text generation.

+Bidirectional LSTM is used to improve the performance.

 A Python generator is used to save memory space, and solve scaling problem.

 #### `text_generation_word_generate.ipynb` ####